The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Discussion and Conclusions

 Observations of X-ray plateaus associated with GRBs offer evidence for a millisecond magnetar central engine (see \citealt{Lyons2010} for example). \cite{Lyons2010} find that the limits on the magnetic field strength and spin period of the PNS obtained from the luminosity and duration of the plateaus are consistent with those of millisecond magnetars.
+However, \cite{Beniamini2021} argue that association of plateaus with magnetars formed in a binary neutron star merger requires a lot of fine-tuning and magnetars may not be a natural explanation for the plateaus.

 The energy in the anisotropic jet before break out from the progenitor star may significantly affect the energy associated with the supernova itself.
 Based on the velocity of the material in the jet, a varying fraction of the total energy released by the magnetar goes into powering a GRB (see \citealt{Komissarov2007} for example). \cite{Margalit2018} argue that based on the misalignment angle between the magnetic and rotation axes of the PNS, a varying fraction of the magnetar's spin down power goes into powering an energetic SN and the remaining power is used to power a jet.
 In such a scenario, it is possible that the magnetar transfers $\geq 10^{51}$\,ergs of energy to the SN itself, resulting in a hyper-energetic supernova (``hypernova'').
 Assuming that the angle between the rotation and magnetic axes does not significantly affect $\dot{E}$, our results suggest that extreme magnetars with spin periods $1-2$\,ms and $B_0\gtrsim 10^{15}-10^{16}$\,G may power hypernovae.